theowni/Keyboard-Typing-User-Recognition/README.md

 ## Description
 ### Data structure

 Data was gathered via web page.
+There is about **~29200** records.
 Every analyzed record in database has that scheme:
 ```sql
 INSERT INTO `user_typing_data` (`time`, `user_id`, `input0`, `IP`, `browser`)
 VALUES